 by February 05, 2018on

-As we’ve done the past few weeks, we’ll continue our guided tour through each of The Resistance-themed maps.
-While these guides sprinkle in some history for context, you’ll also get some insights to springboard you to MP dominance.
-This week, we say bonjour, bella ville to our third Multiplayer map: Occupation.
+Over the next few weeks, we’ll guide you on a tour through each of The Resistance-themed maps.
+While these guides sprinkle in some history for context, you’ll also get some hot tips to springboard you towards MP dominance.
+The next stop on our tour: Anthropoid.

 1942: German military power is at its peak; the German army controls the occupied Sudetenland with an iron fist.
 Forced factory work, deportations to labor camps and indiscriminate violence against civilians are the norm.
 In a world of increasingly grim realities, life in Czechoslovakia continued to worsen under the brutal rule of Reinhard Heydrich.
 So, you can imagine the shockwaves felt throughout the world when one morning an anti-tank grenade explosion ripped through the car of the man they called “The Butcher of Prague”.

 Operation Anthropoid, a brazen attempt on Heydrich’s life, was a plan months in the making.
 Even still, when the assassins escaped they assumed the plan had failed.
 Only later, when the Butcher died of his wounds, did they realize the greatest victory the Resistance had seen since the war began.
 The power of two men of the Resistance to shake an aggressive, brutal empire to its core was laid plain that day in the streets of Prague.